Device Mapping

 How is the map built? | Using scans from many users at different times | A single scan |

-Do you need to scan to use the map? | No | Yes |
+Do you need to scan a local map before localizing? | No | Yes |

-Do you need network connection to localize? | Yes | No |
+Do you need to communicate with Niantic VPS Servers? | Yes | No |

 Where does the map data live? | Niantic servers | Your device |

-Localization robustness | Consistent because it generates the map from multiple scans | Robustness depends on the quality of the single scan |
+Localization robustness? | Consistent because it generates the map from multiple scans | Robustness depends on the quality of the single scan |

-How to access associated visual data | Download mesh from the internet | Extract point cloud from device map data |
+How to access associated visual data? | Download mesh from the internet | Extract point cloud from device map data |

 High-Level API Overview